San Bernardino County, California: Politics

 San Bernardino County is a county in which candidates from both major political parties have won in recent elections.
 Republican Donald Trump carried the county in 2024, flipping it for the first time in a presidential race since 2004.

 In past presidential elections, Democrat Joe Biden carried the county by a majority and by double digits as well as Hillary Clinton in 2016.
 The Democratic Party also carried the county in 2008 and 2012, when Barack Obama won majorities of the county's votes, and in 1992 and 1996, when Bill Clinton won pluralities.
 Republican George W. Bush took the county in 2000 by a plurality and in 2004 by a majority.
 The county is split between heavily Latino, middle-class, and Democratic areas and wealthier conservative areas.
-The heavily Latino cities of Ontario and San Bernardino went for John Kerry in 2004 but with a relatively low voter turnout.
+The heavily Latino cities of Ontario and San Bernardino went for John Kerry in 2004, but with a relatively low voter turnout.
 In 2006, San Bernardino's population exceeded 201,000, and in 2004, only 42,520 votes were cast in the city; that same year, strongly Republican Rancho Cucamonga had over 145,000 residents, of whom 53,054 voted.

 In the 1980s, Northern San Bernardino County proposed to create Mojave County due to the abysmal service levels the county provided.
 Ultimately, the vote for county secession failed.
 The proposed county was from the Cajon Pass to the city of Needles.

 In 1998, County administrator James Hlawek resigned after being subject to an FBI investigation for bribery, but only after Harry Mays, county Treasurer-Tax Collector Thomas O'Donnell, County Investment Officer Sol Levin and three businessmen had agreed to plead guilty to federal bribery charges.

-In 2004, County Supervisor Geral Eaves Pleaded guilty to bribery for accepting gifts from businesses for allowing billboards on county land.
+In 2004, County Supervisor Gerald Eaves pleaded guilty to bribery for accepting gifts from businesses for allowing billboards on county land.